 Raw data can be treated in several ways to reveal zones or planes of weakness in which movement is occurring.
 All raw data must be converted into time plots as soon as possible.
 Failure to plot the data in a timely manner can negate the purposes of the monitoring program.
 Inspection of the plots will show whether movements are steady, are accelerating, or have stopped.
 They may suggest the need for remedial measures and will be useful in monitoring their efficacy.

-6.1 An Example of MPBX Data Reduction for a Situation where the Deep Anchor is in Stable Ground
+6.1 Example of MPBX Data Reduction Where the Deep Anchor is in Stable Ground